Executive Summary

 • Warrants: Warrants are a derivative that give the right, but not the obligation, to buy or sell a security—most commonly an equity—at a certain price before expiration.
 They are sometimes issued to debt funds alongside their loans to private companies so the fund can participate in the appreciation of the company’s private stock.

-*Potential investors should be aware that an investment in Limited Partnerships involves a significant degree of risk and, therefore, should be undertaken only by investors capable of evaluating the risks of a Fund and bearing the risks they represent.
+Potential investors should be aware that an investment in Limited Partnerships involves a significant degree of risk and, therefore, should be undertaken only by investors capable of evaluating the risks of a Fund and bearing the risks they represent.
 In addition, there may be occasions when the Principals, General Partner, Advisor, Sub-Advisor and their respective affiliates may encounter actual and potential conflicts of interest with respect to a Fund.
 Prospective investors in a Fund should carefully read the Risks Section of a Fund’s Private Placement Memorandum and consider the information discussed therein which enumerates certain material risk factors and conflicts with respect to the Fund.
 If any of the events discussed in these sections occur, the Fund’s business, financial condition, results of operations and prospects could be materially adversely affected.
-In such case, performance could decline, the Fund’s ability to achieve its investment objective could be negatively impacted and investors may lose all or part of their investment.
+In such cases, performance could decline, the Fund’s ability to achieve its investment objective could be negatively impacted and investors may lose all or part of their investment.